Trilldog13/recruiter-screen-explained/README.md

 ---

-## Common Screening Questions (and Why They’re Asked)
+## Common Screening Questions (and why they’re asked)

 ### Name
-Not a trick — just confirming we’re speaking to the right person and how you prefer to be addressed.
+Not a trick, just confirming we’re speaking to the right person and how you prefer to be addressed.

 ---